ankschoubey/blog/src/content/post/philosophy/psychology/psychology-concepts.md

 - Once all the **major** things were resolved, I found there was nothing to process.
 So, I happened to take a few months break.
 - Then a few **medium** things appeared.
 Which I processed.
 - Later some really tiny things.
-- And now almost **negligible** things.
+- And now almost **negligible/nano** things.
   - I still do the process.
 I don't want backlog to grow and I would like to always have my mental clarity.
   - Though mostly I don't need to do journal or EFT.
+But when required I do use them.
   - I am in touch with my body and mind all the time and can detect any disturbance ASAP and do a quick RAIN or cognitive reframe.

 ## 6. Ending: What to do next?